aboveStars/apidon-bridge/kaan/README.md

       - `tensorflow_lite.py`: Router for TensorFlow Lite image classification.
       - `pytorch.py`: Router for PyTorch image classification.
       - `upload.py`: Router for uploading models via URL.
+    - `/utilities`: Contains the API utilities.
+      - `middleware.py`: A middleware component that handles API key authentication to secure access to the API endpoints.
     - `main.py`: Sets up the FastAPI application and includes the routers.
   - `Dockerfile`: Docker configuration for the `model-hosting` service.
+  - `dockerfile-compose`: Docker configuration for the `model-hosting` service and security.
   - `requirements.txt`: Specifies the dependencies for the custom model hosting service.

 - `/preTrained-model-hosting`: Dedicated to serving pre-trained models.